Agostini v. Felton: Background

 After the Court's decision in Aguilar, the Board had to devise a new plan to provide Title I services without creating a conflict between Church and State.
 This plan involved spending over $100,000,000 in leasing property and vehicles to provide areas for public school teachers to instruct their students.
 This money, incurred annually over a series of years, had to be deducted from the Title 1 grant before the grant money was to be used for actual services provided, resulting in a net decrease in available funds for remedial education.
 In 1995, the Board, along with a group of parents of eligible parochial school attendees, filed motions in District Court, seeking an exemption from the Aguilar decision under Federal Rule of Civil Procedure 60(b).
 This rule states, in part, that an exemption from a final judgment may be granted if it is found that it is, "no longer equitable that the judgment should have prospective application."
 They argued that cases decided by the Supreme Court between Aguilar and 1995 had eroded the meaning of Aguilar, and that it was no longer good law.
 The District Court appeared sympathetic, and said that they were pursuing the appropriate method of relief, but denied the motion, noting that Aguilar was still in effect and it was unable to offer the exemption the Board sought.
 The Court of Appeals for the Second Circuit affirmed the denial of the motion.
 The Supreme Court granted certiorari and heard arguments on April 15, 1997.
-Chief Corporation Counsel Paul Crotty argued on behalf of New York City, marking the last time that the city's chief attorney has appeared before the nation's highest court.
+Acting Solicitor General Walter Dellinger appeared on behalf of the Secretary of Education, and Corporation Counsel of New York City Paul A. Crotty argued for the city.
+The respondents were represented by Stanley Geller, the former president of the National Committee for Public Education and Religious Liberty, who had previously argued Aguilar before the Supreme Court.